MECLabTUDA/awesome-nca/README.md

-# Awesome-NCA
+# Awesome NCA

 A curated list of anything related to Neural Cellular Automata (NCA) research, frameworks and applications.

-NCA are a new type of neural architecture, marrying concepts of traditional cellular automata and feed forward neural networks.
+NCA are a new type of neural architecture, marrying cellular automata and neural networks to create memory-efficient, robust models.
+Mostly, NCAs are applied in image segmentation, classification and generation.
+However, there are also works that use NCAs for reinforcement learning or generation of three-dimensional structures.
-This list is a curated collection of research papers and code repositories, presenting new ideas and applications for NCA.
+This list is a curated collection of research papers and code repositories, presenting ideas and applications for NCA.

-Scope: Other types of self-organizing systems, traditional cellular automata, other deep learning techiques are not covered, unless they utilize a cellular automaton with a learned rule at some point.
+Scope: Other types of self-organizing systems, traditional cellular automata, other deep learning techiques are not covered, unless they utilize a cellular automaton with a learned rule in their computation.
-Review papers are not listed here, unless they are reviews of Neural Cellular Automata in particular (no reviews of, e.g., self-organizing systems in general).
+Review papers are not listed here, unless they are reviews of Neural Cellular Automata in particular (no reviews of, e.g., self-organizing systems in general that mention NCA).

 Feel free to [contribute](#contributing).